dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 </div>
 </details>

-**Sanity check**: There are two ways to make this random sampling algorithm behave like *greedy decoding*.
-Make sure you get the same output
+**Sanity check**: There are two ways to make this random sampling algorithm behave like *greedy decoding* (that is: there is no randomness, and the most likely next word is selected in each step).
+Run the function in these two ways and make sure you get the same output in both cases.

 **Optional tasks**: